sahilsinha240/HR-Analysis-Dashboard/README.md

 # HR-Analysis-Dashboard
 <h2>Introduction<h2>
-<h4>In this Powerbi dashboard I analyzes the company's HR details and also learns about Powerbi with the help of YouTube.<h4>
+<h4>I used Powerbi dashboard to analyze the company's HR details and also to learn more about its features.
+I found YouTube to be a great resource to understand the workings of Powerbi and successfully implemented it for the HR Analysis.
+This analysis enabled us to gain valuable insights from the data and make informed decisions that have helped in improving our business operations.<h4>
 <h2>Steps</h2>
 <h3>Step 1:- Cards</h3>
 <h4>First, I used the Card to find the total number of Employee, Attrition, Active Employee and Average age<h4>